 This document is for informational purposes only, is not intended as legal advice, and does not substitute for consulting with a lawyer about specific facts and circumstances.
 This document does not constitute a solicitation, and your use of this document does not create an attorney-client relationship between you, the Pro Bono Partnership, and/or Lowenstein Sandler.
 In addition, the information in these FAQs may change based on guidance by the SBA or Treasury as well as a change in law.

 On December 27, the President signed into law the Consolidated Appropriations Act, 2021.
 The Act includes a roughly $900 billion COVID-19 relief package, known as the “Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act” (“Economic Aid Act”).
-The Economic Aid Act makes available approximately $284.5 billion in new Paycheck Protection Program (“PPP”) funding and reopens the PPP for initial and second-draw loans on terms that are generally favorable to nonprofits.
-The SBA has begun accepting PPP loan applications through community financial institutions, and first and second-draw loans will open to all participating lenders on January 19.
-The application period for PPP Round 2 loans will end on March 31, 2021.
+The Economic Aid Act made available approximately $284.5 billion in new Paycheck Protection Program (“PPP”) funding and reopened the PPP for initial and second-draw loans on terms that are generally favorable to nonprofits.
+The American Rescue Plan Act, which became law on March 11, allocates an additional $7.25 billion in funds to the PPP.
+The deadline to apply for a PPP loan under the American Rescue Plan Act was March 31, 2021.
+The PPP Extension Act of 2021, which became law on March 30, extends the PPP application deadline to May 31, 2021.
+The PPP Extension Act also provides an additional 30 days—until June 30—for the SBA to finish processing applications received by the May 31 application deadline.

 Key Paycheck Protection Program Round 2 Updates